 In June 2020, the Company entered into an underwriting agreement with Oppenheimer & Co.
-Inc. ("Oppenheimer"), as representative of several underwriters, relating to the public offering, issuance and sale of 14,790,133 shares of its common stock, and, to certain investors, pre-funded warrants to purchase2,709,867 shares of its common stock, and accompanying common stock warrants to purchase up to an aggregate of 17,500,000 shares of its common stock (the "Offering").
-Each share of common stock and pre-funded warrant to purchase one share of common stock was sold together with a common warrant to purchase one share of common warrant, respectively.
+Inc. ("Oppenheimer"), as representative of several underwriters, relating to the public offering, issuance and sale of 14,790,133 shares of its common stock, and, to certain investors, pre-funded warrants to purchase2,709,867 shares of its common stock, and accompanying common stock warrants to purchase up to an aggregate of 17,500,000 shares of its common stock (the "June 2020 Offering").
+Each share of common stock and pre-funded warrant to purchase one share of common stock was sold together with a common warrant to purchase one share of common stock was sold together with a common warrant to purchase one share of common warrant, respectively.
 The pre-funded warrants were immediately exercisable at a price of \$0.001 per share of common stock.
-The common warrants were immediately exercisable at a price of \$0.001 per share of common stock and pre-funded warrants were immediately exercisable at a price of \$0.001 per share of common stock and pre-funded warrants, and the accompanying common warrants, were issued separately and were immediately separable upon issuance.
-The Offering resulted in approximately \$18.7 million of net proceeds to the Company after deducting underwriting commissions and discounts and other offering expenses of \$1.4 million and excluding the proceeds, if any, from the exercise of the warrants.
-The Company anticipates using the net proceeds from the Offering for research and development, including clinical trials, working capital, and general corporate purposes.
+The common warrants were immediately exercisable at a price of \$0.001 per share of common stock and pre-funded warrants, and the accompanying common warrant, respectively.
+The pre-funded warrants were immediately exercisable at a price of \$0.001 per share of common stock.
+The common warrants, were immediately exercisable at a price of \$0.001 per share of common stock and pre-funded warrants, and the accompanying common warrants, were issued separately and were immediately separable upon issuance.
+The June 2020 Offering resulted in approximately \$18.7 million of net proceeds to the Company after deducting underwriting commissions and discounts and other offering expenses of \$1.4 million and excluding the proceeds, if any, from the exercise of the warrants.
+The Company anticipates using the net proceeds from the June 2020 Offering for research and development, including clinical trials, working capital, and general corporate purposes.

-Certain officers of the Company participated in the Offering by purchasing an aggregate purchase price of \$0.2 million of the Company's common stock and warrants.
+Certain officers of the Company participated in the June 2020 Offering by purchasing an aggregate purchase price of \$0.2 million of the Company's common stock and warrants.